Protect forest now

 A sensitive cycle

-If even a single "salmon run" is destroyed by deforestation and the resulting siltation and the rise in river temperature rise in the rivers, or disturbed by the fishing by the fishing industry, the natural cycle is severely is severely interrupted.
-The hunters of the salmon are affected by this, bears, wolves, eagles and orcas, are directly affected.
-If the salmon are missing, they do not have enough food.
-And if they salmon into the forest, there is a lack of important nutrients nutrients for the growth of plants.
-The forest and its rivers are the habitat for the salmon and their hunters. its hunters.
-Clear-cutting disrupts the entire cycle. disturbed.
+If even a single "salmon run" is disrupted by deforestation, resulting in sedimentation and rising river temperatures, or disturbed by the fishing industry, the natural cycle is interrupted.
+This directly affects the salmon's predators, such as bears, wolves, eagles, and orcas.
+Without salmon, they lack sufficient food.
+And when they no longer bring salmon into the forest, important nutrients for plant growth are also missing.
+The forest and its rivers, in turn, are the habitat for both the salmon and its predators.
+Deforestation disrupts the entire cycle.

 Protect a piece of temperate rainforest